 Screen backlight is a huge battery hungry source.
-Whenever you use high contrast or brightness for better viewing experience.
+Whenever you use high contrast or brightness for the better viewing experience.
 It will drain the battery at a very high speed.
-So a battery saver will remind you to reduce screen backlight according to day time.
+So a battery saver will remind you to reduce screen backlight according to daytime.
 Battery saver analyzes daylight for your backlight using light sensor and reduces it to the necessary level.

 If the Light Sensor is not available on your phone then a good battery saver use your phone time to determine your daylight.
 And it will increase the light in the day and decrease it in the night.
 So it will save more battery using this smart technique.

 Unwanted sounds and vibrations also use some power of your battery.
 If you take care of it the phone battery can be saved more.
 There are many options available for different Sound volume and Vibration Control: Media, Alarm, Ring, Notification, DialPad Tones, Screen Locking sound, Touch sound & Call volume etc. And Vibration on call & messages, Vibrate on touch etc. And if you use smart battery saver then it helps you to control unwanted sound volume and vibration.

 We enable Data Connection, WiFi, WiFi hotspot, Bluetooth, and Location service according to our need.
 But many times we forget to disable these then a battery saver will remind you to disable any opened feature.

 Do you really need a Battery Saving app?

 It totally depends on you, if you can do these all things manually then there is no need to install a battery saver.
 If you think a battery saver increase phone battery life, Yes it does something but not as same if you do these with manual work.